The Physics of Plasmas Early Career Collection 2023

 Scope: The scope of the special collection encompasses the entire scope of the journal.

 How to submit: Submit for consideration through the online submission system.
 During submission, the submitting author should answer “Yes” to the question of eligibility of the first author and report the date of their PhD defense.
-Optionally, a brief biography (maximum 65 words) and photograph of the first author may be submitted in a cover letter to be used in the Announcement of the 2022 Early Career Collection.

 Peer Review: All submissions must undergo the standard peer review process and meet the journal’s acceptance criteria in order to be published in Physics of Plasmas.
 The Editorial Board will make the final decisions on which published papers are included in the annual Collection.
 The Board may consider quality, significance, and potential impact of the published work.